esheldon/fitsio/README.md

 test
 ----
-The unit tests should all pass
+The unit tests should all pass for full support.

 >>> import fitsio
 >>> fitsio.test.test()